katydecorah/katydecorah.github.io/_posts/2014-03-23-jekyll-data-playlists.md

 ## Importing to Rdio

 After some more hacking, I was able to import the playlists into Rdio using [re/spin](http://resp.in/).
 Re/spin easily imports any Last.fm or Spotify playlist into Rdio.
 The service also accept [XSPF](http://www.xspf.org/).
 I was able to save each playlist as an XSPF and import it into Rdio.

 Not all songs transferred over, but enough did to make it worth it.

-The only issue I encountered was when re/spin and Rdio tried unsuccessfully to match a track it would find *something* instead of nothing.
-If Rdio doesn't have the track on file then re/spin will find anything to put in its place.
-I had to breeze through each playlist to make a few deletions and corrections in Rdio.
-Otherwise, re/spin was fantastic.
+Re/spin will want to find something if Rdio doesn't have a match, so beware of some funky replacements.
+Otherwise, re/spin is a fabulous service.

 ## Datarrhea